 - Ask people to think about various reasons for why their hypothesis might be wrong, or why alternative hypotheses might be right.
 This is an especially beneficial course of action if the other person already has a preexisting hypothesis.
 Essentially, asking people to think about possible issues with their existing hypothesis makes them more willing to internalize information which contradicts that hypothesis, and reduces the probability that they will reject contradictory information without proper consideration.

 - Encourage people to process new information in a conscious and unemotional manner.
-As we saw earlier, one of the main reasons why people experience the confirmation bias is their tendency to reject contradictory information and to favor confirmatory information due to emotional reasons, and specifically due to the desire to minimize the cognitive dissonance that they experience.
-Therefore, by encouraging people to be active participants in their reasoning process and to rely on conscious and emotionally-neutral processing rather than on emotional intuitions, you reduce the risk that they will suffer from the confirmation bias.
+As we saw earlier, one of the main reasons why people experience the confirmation bias is their tendency to reject contradictory information and favor confirmatory information due to emotional reasons, and specifically due to the desire to minimize the cognitive dissonance that they experience.
+Therefore, by encouraging people to be active participants in their own reasoning process and to rely on conscious and emotionally-neutral processing rather than on emotional intuitions, you reduce the risk that they will suffer from the confirmation bias.

 Different debiasing techniques will be more effective in different situations, and you can sometimes use more than one technique at a time in order to achieve the best outcome possible, in terms of reducing the confirmation bias.